tintin10q/csai_ml_final_summary/README.md

 ---
-title: Machine learning summary date: June 2021 author:
+title: Machine learning summary
+date: June 2021
+author:
 - Quinten Cabo
+numbersections: true
+geometry: margin=2cm
-  numbersections: true geometry: margin=2cm lang: "en"
+lang: "en"
+toc-own-page: true
-  toc-own-page: true toc: true
+toc: true
 ---
 **Summary written by Quinten Cabo**

 ### Disclaimer

 Although I have tried my best to make sure this summary is correct, I will take no responsibility for mistakes that might lead to you having a lower grade.
-If you do end up finding a mistake you should send me a message, so I can update the summary :)
+If you do end up finding a mistake you should send me a message or make a Github issue, so I can update the summary 😀

 ### Support